chnzzh/HeadHunter/README.md

 headhunter
 ```

-Alternatively you can just run the headhunter python file if you would like your file system unchanged
+Alternatively you can just run the headhunter python file if you would like your file system unchanged or you are on Windows
 ```
 python3 headhunter.py
 ```